Malcolm H. Stern: Genealogy career

 Stern's interest in genealogy, he said, "started in grade school when he traced the descendants of Charlemagne for an assignment."

 From 1949 to 1994, Stern was the genealogist for the American Jewish Archives in Cincinnati.

-In 1960, Stern published Americans of Jewish Descent, in which he created extensive, fully sourced, family tree diagrams of all Jewish families who lived in American pre-1840.
+In 1960, Stern published Americans of Jewish Descent, an extensively, fully sourced, with family tree diagrams of all Jewish families who lived in American pre-1840.
 The work contained 26,000 names.
-Two more editions of the book followed: 1978's First American Jewish Families: 600 Genealogies, 1654–1977 and 1991's First American Jewish Families: 600 Genealogies, 1654–1988, which had over 50,000 surnames.
-The book was groundbreaking because of the volume of names and the thoroughness of the research.
-Many pre-1840, non-Jewish families discovered they had Jewish roots.
+Two more enlarged editions of the book followed: 1978's First American Jewish Families: 600 Genealogies, 1654–1977 and 1991's First American Jewish Families: 600 Genealogies, 1654–1988, which had over 50,000 surnames.
+The book was a groundbreaking volume of names and extensive research; many pre-1840 families, learned they had Jewish roots.
 It was considered one of the most valuable research tools in American Jewish genealogy and history.
 The work in these books was a source for much of Stephen Birmingham's 1981 book, The Grandees: America's Sephardic Elite.

 Stern was responsible for helping to establish the early Jewish genealogical societies in the United States.
 He was on the committee that hosted the first of what would become the annual International Conference on Jewish Genealogy now sponsored by the International Association of Jewish Genealogical Societies (IAJGS).
 He was instrumental in founding IAJGS.

 During his time as President of the Federation of Genealogical Societies, Stern worked to create the Genealogical Coordinating Committee.
 In a meeting in Salt Lake City in 1980, Stern brought together leaders from various genealogical entities—FGS, American Society of Genealogists, Association of Genealogical Educators, Association of Professional Genealogists, Board for Certification of Genealogists, International Association of Jewish Genealogical Societies (IAJGS) and the National Genealogical Society—with a goal to foster better relationships between various genealogical groups that had common interests, especially supporting the work of the National Archives and Records Administration (NARA) so it would be available to genealogists.
 This meeting led to the formation of the Genealogical Coordinating Committee two years later, with a resulting National Archives Gift Fund (now known as the Malcolm H. Stern NARA Gift Fund) established.
 The purpose of the fund was to support NARA and other genealogical interests.
 Member organizations donated $1 per genealogist per year.